 Check in with your payroll provider and ensure they have everything they need to generate W-2s and 1099s, and order them if you haven’t done so already.
 Those will need to be provided to your employees and the Social Security Administration by January 31st.

-Prepare and process any end-of-year bonuses.
-The deadline for this year is January 3, 2023.
+Prepare and process any end-of-year bonuses before the deadline for 2023 adjustments.

 If necessary, based on company policy, ensure any remaining paid time off is properly set to either pay out or carry over in your payroll system.

 Compliance is likely one of the first things on your mind at year-end, but there’s too much to keep track of without a little help.
 Check our HR compliance checklist below to stay on top of deadlines and avoid fees or penalties.

 Make sure you’re using up-to-date versions of all required forms and documentation.
 Find the most current copies of all forms by searching on the IRS website.

 Review the Department of Labor (DOL) and Fair Labor Standards Act (FLSA) for any updates to compliance requirements at the federal level.

 Remind employees to check all of their information and ensure it is correct in your HR database and payroll system.